 As in all other Masonic Orders you will need a Proposer and Seconder who are members of the Chapter in which you seek to be Exalted.
 If your Lodge does not have a Royal Arch Chapter attached to it, it will probably have an arrangement with a local Chapter.
 Check your Lodge summons which may give details of either the Chapter attached to it, a Chapter to which it recommends candidates or a Royal Arch representative within the Lodge.

-Arch Masons as they will normally wear the jewel of the Order with their Craft regalia.
+Royal Arch Masons will normally wear the jewel of the Order with their Craft regalia.
 They will be delighted to be approached about membership.

 You may also spot Craft members with a discreate lapel pin indicating they are a Royal Arch representative.
 This is someone who has been chosen by their Craft Lodge to inform Brethren about the Royal Arch but it isn’t restricted to that Lodge, Royal Arch representatives are there to encourage membership regardless of which Chapter you may eventually decide to join.
 The Lapel pin may also be seen being worn by other Royal Arch Masons, watch out for the Executives and Group Reps.